Yann-zh/EntropyStop_supplements/README.md

-This repository contains supplementary resources for paper EntropyStop: Unsupervised Deep Outlier Detection with Loss Entropy.
+This repository contains supplementary resources for the paper.